Swartz

 Meet Swartz 🤍

-Swartz came to us from a large hoarding situation in Flint, where over 60+ animals were removed from an overwhelmed and neglectful home.
+Swartz came to us from a large hoarding situation in Flint, where over 100 animals were came from one, overrun and neglectful home.
 When he first arrived, he was absolutely terrified of the world around him.
 Simple things—like a leash or human touch—were overwhelming.
 He would crocodile roll in fear, run away at any opportunity, and even urinate when approached.

-Fast forward just over two months in foster care, and the transformation is nothing short of incredible.
-Those who met Swartz in his early days truly wouldn’t believe the progress he’s made.
+Fast forward just over three months in foster care, and the transformation is nothing short of incredible.
+Those who met Swartz in his early days truly wouldn’t believe the progress he’s made 🌞

 Today, Swartz chooses connection.
-He will come up for affection (sometimes shyly, but willingly!) and has learned that human touch can be safe—a
+He comes up for affection and has learned that human touch can be safe—and even enjoyable.
+He’s disco

 Meet Swartz 🤍

-Swartz came to us from a large hoarding situation in Flint, where over 60+ animals were removed from an overwhelmed and neglectful home.
+Swartz came to us from a large hoarding situation in Flint, where over 100 animals were came from one, overrun and neglectful home.
 When he first arrived, he was absolutely terrified of the world around him.
 Simple things—like a leash or human touch—were overwhelming.
 He would crocodile roll in fear, run away at any opportunity, and even urinate when approached.

-Fast forward just over two months in foster care, and the transformation is nothing short of incredible.
-Those who met Swartz in his early days truly wouldn’t believe the progress he’s made.
+Fast forward just over three months in foster care, and the transformation is nothing short of incredible.
+Those who met Swartz in his early days truly wouldn’t believe the progress he’s made 🌞

 Today, Swartz chooses connection.
-He will come up for affection (sometimes shyly, but willingly!) and has learned that human touch can be safe—and even enjoyable.
-He’s discovered toys, loves to romp around the yard with his canine friends, and has started showing off his goofy, playful side.
+He comes up for affection and has learned that human touch can be safe—and even enjoyable.
+He’s discovered toys, loves to romp around the yard with his canine friends, and boy is he FAST!
+He has started showing off his goofy, playful side.
+Despite being around 1.5 years old, there are still many puppy-like moments to him.
+He is incredibly smart and picks up on routines and new experiences quickly, but he’s also known to keep his people on their toes with his curious antics and occasional mischief

 Consider Swartz for adoption?